-Introduction to exim4 756
+Introduction to exim4 678

-JumpStart I: Configuring exim4 to Use a Smarthost 758
+JumpStart I: Configuring exim4 to Use a Smarthost 680

-JumpStart II: Configuring exim4 to Send and Receive Email 760
+JumpStart II: Configuring exim4 to Send and Receive Mail 682

-Configuring exim4 765
+Configuring an exim4 Mail Server 688

-SpamAssassin
+SpamAssassin 691

-Webmail 772
+Webmail 695

-Mailing Lists 775
+Mailing Lists 697

-Setting Up an IMAP or POP3 Server776
+Setting Up an IMAP or POP3 Mail Server 699

-Authoritisated Polaving 777
+Authenticated Relaying 700

 Sending and receiving email require three pieces of software.
 At each end, there is a client, called an MUA (mail user agent), which is a bridge between a user and the mail system.
 Common MUAs are mutt, Evolution, KMail, Thunderbird, and Outlook.
-When you send an email, the MUA hands it to an MTA (a mail transfer agent, such as exmi4 or sendmail), which transfers it to the destination server.
+When you send an email, the MUA hands it to an MTA (a mail transfer agent, such as exim4 or sendmail), which transfers it to the destination server.
 At the destination, an MDA (a mail delivery agent, such as procmail) puts the mail in the recipient's mailbox file.
 On Linux systems, the MUA on the receiving system either reads the mailbox file or retrieves mail from a remote MUA or MTA, such as an ISP's SMTP (Simple Mail Transfer Protocol) server, using POP (Post Office Protocol) or IMAP (Internet Message Access Protocol).

-Most Linux MUAs expect a local MTA such as exim4 to deliver outgoing email.
+SMTP Most Linux MUAs expect a local MTA such as exim4 to deliver outgoing email.
 On some systems, including those with a dial-up connection to the Internet, the MTA sends email to an ISP's mail server.
 Because most MTAs use SMTP to deliver email, they are often referred to as SMTP servers.
 By default, when you install exim4 on an Ubuntu system, exim4 uses its own builtin MDA to deliver email to the recipient's mailbox file.